eyp/tinker-carto/README.md

 As a little bonus, I've added the flag of the country in the marker's popup.
 For this I've used the **feature.properties.adm0_a3** property, that I guess follows the _ISO 3166-1 alpha-3_ standard codification.
 For the flags I use the ones that I've found in
 Github's project (https://github.com/adamoliver/Country-Flags-ISO-3).

+ Another added feature is the possibility to look for a city: Type the name of a city, it isn't case sensitive.

 ### Answering the questions
 **How would you implement a choropleth map?**